-To better help cover this specific topic, my friend Sahirenys Pierce, a millennial-financial professional, mom of 2, and Founder of Poised Finance + Lifestyle is here to share her TOP 3 Tips on how to prepare your finances for a new family addition!
+To better help cover this specific topic, my friend Sahirenys Pierce, a millennial & family financial planner, mom of 2, and Founder of Poised Finance + Lifestyle is here to share her TOP 3 Tips on how to prepare your finances for a new family addition!

-But first, check out this video to learn how you can start building an emergency savings fund for big events (like having a baby, needing a new car, etc…)
+But first, check out this video to learn how you can start building a “financial first aid kit” for big events (like having a baby, needing a new car, etc…)

 According to a USDA Expenditures on Children by Families report in 2015, a married, middle-income, two-child family (earning around $59,200 and $107,400 annually) will spend $12,350 – $13,900 annually in the first year of their younger child’s life.